“If there’s any kind of magic in this world it must be in the attempt of understanding someone.”

 My Approach

-My approach is warm and flexible, and in this space you are accepted for exactly who you are.
-Sessions are unstructured and shaped by what feels most important in the moment, whether it's a current struggle or something rooted in your past.
-We will also attend not only to events in your life but also to what unfolds in the relationship between you and me, revealing relational feelings and patterns as they come up in real time.
-We'll go at your pace and explore what's getting in the way so you can move forward with more clarity, connection, and a stronger sense of who you are.
+My approach is warm and flexible.
+Sessions are unstructured and shaped by what feels most important in the moment, whether it's something you’re working through now or a pattern rooted in your past.
+We will also look at what unfolds in the relationship between you and me, noticing relational feelings and patterns as they come up in real time.
+We'll go at your pace without rushing into anything before you feel ready.

 Modalities